dheerajkallakuri/Real-time-Alert-System-for-Auxiliary-Transformer-Failures/README.md

 ## Overview

-Auxiliary transformers are crucial in railway systems, especially in Indian Railways, where they convert the 25-kilo volt AC supply to 230-240 volt AC supply for various applications.
-These transformers are often located in remote areas, making it challenging to monitor their performance and respond promptly to failures.
-The proposed project aims to develop an automated system based on GSM technology to continuously monitor auxiliary transformers, provide periodic updates, and generate immediate alerts in case of failures.
-This system will significantly reduce the lead time for addressing failures, thus minimizing service losses and enhancing operational efficiency.
+Auxiliary transformers are used extensively in railway systems.
+Indian Railways use them primarily to convert the 25-kilo volt AC supply into 230-240-volt AC supply as required for various applications.
+Due to their varied use, many of these auxiliary transformers are often positioned in remote locations.
+In case of failure of AT supply, no proper feedback system exists as of now.
+Due to this the lead time on failure attention increases rapidly depending on the location of the transformer.
+Sometimes this may result in signal failure leading to an increase in train traffic.
+To cut down on human effort and cost involved, as well as provide a system that continuously monitors these auxiliary transformers, an automated system based on GSM technology is suggested.
+This system periodically provides updates and generates immediate alerts in case of the occurrence of the failure of an auxiliary transformer, hence bringing a drastic reduction on lead time for failure attention where a failure escalates into costly service losses.

 ## Hardware Requirements